 You'll also get a copy of our rye bread cookbook.
 This is a 4 to 6 hour class.

-More seriously, we'll focus on how to make great pizza in your home oven, or on your grill.
+We'll focus on how to make great pizza in your home oven, or on your grill.
 We'll learn how to make a number of different pizza doughs, and how to handle them.
 We'll learn how to make a great pizza sauce, and what to do if you just don't have the time to cook a sauce for hours.

 At this time, all the pizzas the students will make will be thin crust pizzas, through Mike may make a Chicago style double crusted pizza and/or a Detroit style pizza - the thicker pizzas just take too long to make part of the class.